 TOMRA’s unique Peeling line solution is capable of separating steam peeled skin from 50,000 kg/hr of steam peeled potatoes, with <5% peel loss, and 40,000 kg/hr of steam peeled carrots.
 This equates to capability of processing more than 2,000 kg/hour of peel.

 Today, 85% of the world’s French fries are processed by various TOMRA equipment, according to TOMRA, and its range of peeling solutions are used by the likes of Lamb Weston EMEA.
-Deploying a DPS makes a food processor’s operation more efficient and minimizes food waste.
+Deploying a DPS makes a food processor’s operation more efficient and minimises food waste.

 Eamonn Cullen, Market Manager Peeling at TOMRA Food (Image courtesy of TOMRA)